Karim-Medlej/Business-Analysis-Project/README.md

 In this project, we will use web scraping techniques to collect data from an online furniture stores: Lluesma Muebles (https://www.muebleslluesma.com/).
 These stores sell products from DOOS Design and other competitors.
 We will use the data to analyze how DOOS Design's products and prices compare to those of its rivals.
-We will also create visualizations to display the results of the analysis and to provide insights for DOOS DESIGN to improve its market position and increase its sales.
+We will also create visualizations to display the results of the analysis and to provide insights for DOOS Design to improve its market position and increase its sales.

 Steps to follow: